 3.You are seeking:

-One quarter of full- time employment or
+One semester of full- time employment or

 Continuous part-time (20 Hours or less) employment n a job related to your field of study.